EC2121/cpp_bomberman/README.md

 ```

 ## Acknowledgments
 The game engine was developed as a learning project and heavily inspired by the original Bomberman game.
-Special thanks to the [SDL2](https://www.libsdl.org/) team for their excellent librerie.
+Special thanks to the [SDL2](https://www.libsdl.org/) team for their excellent library.

 ## Contributing
 Contributions are welcome!
 I'm always open to constructive criticism.
 If you have any suggestions, bug reports, or enhancements, please open an issue or submit a pull request.